megaease/easeprobe/README.md

 ### 1.6 Prometheus Metrics

 EaseProbe supports Prometheus metrics.
 The Prometheus endpoint is `http://localhost:8181/metrics` by default.

 The following snapshot is the Grafana panel for host CPU metrics

 ![](./docs/grafana.demo.png)

-Refer to the [Global Setting Configuration](#38-global-setting-configuration) to see how to configure the HTTP server.
+Refer to the [Global Setting Configuration](#38-global-setting-configuration) for further details on how to configure the HTTP server.

 ## 2. Getting Started